Fiat Chrysler bets on Jeep, Alfa revamp to go global

 Marchionne is seeking to emulate rivals such as Volkswagen by building global brands and a strong position in the rapidly expanding and high-margin market for premium cars, particularly in Asia, where the group lags behind its main rivals.

-And Fiat Chrysler will achieve its goals with no capital increase and no dividends during the five-year plan, Marchionne said.
-The automaker expects its net profit to surge fivefold by 2018 to about 5 billion euros (2.9 billion pounds), while net industrial debt is projected to fall to 1 billion euros or less after peaking at about 11 billion euros next year.

-The company forecast Alfa Romeo would multiply sales more than fivefold to 400,000 vehicles in 2018 as it invested 5 billion euros to add eight new models and ramp up production.
+The company forecast Alfa Romeo would multiply sales more than fivefold to 400,000 vehicles in 2018 as it invested 5 billion euros ($7 billion) to add eight new models and ramp up production.

 Maserati sales would rise at a similar rate to 75,000 on the back of more than 2 billion euros of capital spending, while Jeep would double output to 1.9 million vehicles in 2018, almost half assembled at six new sites outside the United States.